Anthony-Nolan/Atlas/EndToEndTestCases/SymmetricDifferenceManualTestCases.md

 ## <u>Negative Scenarios</u>

-### 8. Uploaded donor-id-checker request file has invalid schema
+### 1. Uploaded donor-id-checker request file has invalid schema

-<b>Description:</b> Check that result of submitted file processing, in case when uploaded donor-id-checker request file has empty donor ids list and Atlas set also doesn't contain donors (in DB), return 0 absent donor records (don't exist in DB) and 0 orphaned donor records (don't exist in submitted file)
+<b>Description:</b> Check that alert message is sent and no result message created.

 <b>Preconditions:</b> There is no donors in DB for registry that will be used in donor-id-checker request file